headlamp-k8s/headlamp/docs/development/plugins/index.md

 sidebar_position: 6
 ---

 Plugins are one of the key features of Headlamp.
-They allow you to change how and what information is displayed, as well as other functionality.
-The ultimate goal of the plugins system is to allow vendors to build and deploy Headlamp with extra functionality without having to maintain a fork of the project.
+They allow you to change how and what information is displayed and may serve various use cases.
+The plugins system aims to allow vendors to add features to Headlamp without having to maintain a fork of the project.

 ## Using plugins